bibash-dev/deal_dazzle/README.md

 # Deal Dazzle - Online Store

-Deal Dazzle is a Django powered online store built with Django.
+Deal Dazzle is a Django powered online store.
 It provides a seamless shopping experience for customers, allowing them to browse products, add items to their cart, apply discount codes, complete the checkout process, and pay securely using a credit card.
 The project also includes a recommendation engine to suggest products to customers, enhancing their shopping experience.

 ## Features